nreymundo/appium-test/README.md

 Run the tests:
 * Straight from the command line with `mvn test`
 * Import the project into an IDE and run it through there.

+Run the tests with Karate:
+* Make sure the Appium server is started.
+* I had some issues if I didn't run `mvn clean verify` beforehand.
+Weird.
+Note: this will run the TestNG tests.
+* Using Intellij look up and install the plugin `Cucumber for Java`.
+That will also install the `Gherkin` plugin.
+* Right click on the feature file -> `Run Feature...`